mhtbtanvir/mhtbtanvir/README.md

 - 🌱 Persistently committed to continuous learning and building resilience.
 - 💬 Always up for meaningful conversations about technology, innovation, history, politics, or just about anything. 😄
 - 📫 Feel free to reach out anytime: [mhtbtanvir@gmail.com](mailto:mhtbtanvir@gmail.com)
-- ⚡ Passionate about turning ideas into code and making things happen.

 ---